-Learning outcomes: This course is about the history of social thought, or the reflections of various people at various times and in a variety of contexts on the nature and structure of human social life.
+Course Outcomes: This course is about the history of social thought, or the reflections of various people at various times and in a variety of contexts on the nature and structure of human social life.
 The examination of the history of social thought is not a visit to the skeleton closet of ideas, however.
 It is, rather, a very contemporary pursuit, reflecting contemporary ideologies, evidence, and social conditions.
-Thus, our investigation proceeds on two levels: what people have thought historically, and what we now think about what they thought.
-This is an inside/outside proposition as well - i.e., we will use the concepts developed historically to critique that history, even as we learn it.
+Therefore, the course would make students clear about the social thought and its history.